 Hello there!
 My name is Connor Marvin and I’m a freshman majoring in Computer Engineering.
 I have a lot of experience with 3D printing and manual machines (Drill press, etc.) I love history and looking at how the engineering of devices has changed over the years!
 My favorite dining hall (and best dining hall) is Philbrook because of the pizza and stir fry!
 In my spare time I play with my Esports team and I hike.
 If you have an idea, let’s make it a reality!

 Will Joyner '24 (CEPS)

 Hello, my name is Will Joyner.
-I am a freshman at UNH studying mechanical engineering and am currently in AFROTC.
+I am studying mechanical engineering and am currently in AFROTC.
 I love comics and superheroes and stuff like that.
 Thanks to Makerspace, I can make a ton of superhero props for my awesome collection.
 I look forward to getting to know all the mentors and users of the Makerspace.

 Divyamsh Nepal '21 (CEPS)

 Hi, my name is Divyamsh Nepal.
 I am a student of Mechanical Engineering and a big fan of 3D printers.
 I like replicating real items that I have an emotional connection to via computer design and printing them to make souvenirs.
 Apart from that, I really like working with laser engravers.
 I'm more than happy to help you get creative and give your idea a real life.